-46. Standards issued but not yet effective
+46. Accounting standards issued but not yet effective

-A number of new standards are effective for annual periods beginning after 1 January 2022 and earlier application is permitted; however, the Group has not early adopted the new or amended standards in preparing these consolidated financial statements.
+A number of new accounting standards are effective for annual periods beginning after 1 January 2023 and earlier application is permitted.
+However, the Group has not early adopted the following new or amended accounting standards in preparing these consolidated financial statements.